 CPU

 Instead of placing many off-the-shelf chips on the motherboard, Nintendo opted for a single-chip design to house (and hide) most of the components, including the CPU.
-This type of chip is called System On a Chip (SoC) and, in this case, it’s been specifically crafted for this console, enabling Nintendo to tailor it to their needs (power efficiency, anti-piracy and extra I/O, among other things).
-At the same time, this chip can’t be found in any retail catalog, meaning competitors back then had a harder time cloning it.
+This type of design is commonly known as a System on a Chip (SoC) and, in this case, it was specifically crafted for this console, enabling Nintendo to tailor it to their needs (such as power efficiency, anti-piracy, and extra I/O capabilities).
+At the same time, the Game Boy’s SoC could not be found in any retail catalogue, meaning competitors had a harder time cloning it.

-That being said, the SoC found on the Game Boy is referred to as DMG-CPU or Sharp LR35902 [1] and, as the name indicates, it’s manufactured by Sharp Corporation.
+That being said, the SoC used in the Game Boy is referred to as DMG-CPU or Sharp LR35902[1], and as the name indicates, it was manufactured by Sharp Corporation.
 This company, along with Ricoh (the NES’ CPU supplier), enjoyed a close relationship with Nintendo.

 The CPU core

-Within DMG-CPU, the main processor is a Sharp SM83 [2] and it’s a mix between the Z80 (the same CPU used on the Sega Master System) and the Intel 8080.
+Inside the DMG-CPU, we find the main processor: a Sharp SM83[2].
+This is just a mix of the popular Zilog Z80 (found in the Sega Master System) and the Intel 8080.
 It runs at ~4.19 MHz, which is faster than the average 1-MHz CPU, but remember clock speeds can be deceiving.

-The DMG-CPU, found on the Game Boy’s motherboard.
+The DMG-CPU chip on my Game Boy’s motherboard.

-Now, back when I did the analysis of the Master system, I explained the Z80 is itself a superset of the 8080.
-So, what does the SM83 actually have and lack from those two?
+Now, back when I conducted the analysis of the Master System, I explained the Zilog Z80 is essentially a superset of the Intel 8080.
+So, what does the SM83 actually retain and omit from those two?
 [3]

-Furthermore, Sharp also added a few new instructions that are not present in either Z80 or 8080.
-They optimise certain operations related to the way Nintendo/Sharp arranged the hardware.
-One example is the new LDH instruction (meaning ‘load from high memory’ [5]), which has been specifically included to operate on the last 256 bytes of the memory map (where addresses start at $ff00) and, most importantly, fits in one fewer byte (and is thus slightly faster).
+Furthermore, Sharp also added a few new instructions that are not present in either the Z80 or 8080.
+They optimise certain operations related to the way Nintendo and Sharp arranged the hardware.
+One example is the new LDH instruction (meaning ‘load high’ [5]), which was strategically designed to access the last 256 bytes of the memory map (where addresses start at $FF00) and, most importantly, fits in one fewer byte (making it slightly faster).

-Almost 10 years later, after the abandonment of the Virtual Boy and its cutting-edge hardware, a humble successor arrived: the Game Boy Color.
+Nearly a decade later, following the abandonment of the Virtual Boy and its cutting-edge hardware, a humble successor arrived: the Game Boy Color.
 Inside it, there’s a new SoC named CPU CGB that carries a few additions.
-However, its SM83 CPU core remains the same, except for its doubled clock speed (now running at ~8.38 MHz).
+However, its SM83 CPU core remains mostly unchanged, one exception is its doubled clock speed (now operating at ~8.38 MHz).

-It’s hard to think that after a decade Nintendo would still bundle the same CPU, but such a decision does come with the following advantages:
+It’s hard to think that, after almost ten years, Nintendo still bundled the same CPU core, but such a decision did come with the following advantages:

-Albeit, this comes at the cost of adopting outdated technology by late-90s standards.
-You only have to look at the state of the CPU market to notice the capabilities Nintendo was missing out (to be fair, Nintendo did try with the Virtual Boy).
+Albeit, this came at the expense of adopting outdated technology by late-90s standards.
+You only have to look at the state of the CPU market to notice the capabilities Nintendo was missing out.
+Though, to be fair, Nintendo did make an attempt with the Virtual Boy hardware.

 Hardware access

-The SM83 maintains an 8-bit data bus and a 16-bit address bus, so up to 64 KB of memory can be addressed.
-The memory map is mainly composed of the following endpoints [7]:
+The SM83 maintains an 8-bit data bus and a 16-bit address bus, allowing up to 64 KB of memory to be addressed.
+The memory map is mainly composed of the following regions [7]:

 Memory available

 Memory architecture of the DMG (original Game Boy).
-The PPU arbitrates access to VRAM.
+As you can notice, the PPU arbitrates access to VRAM.

-Nintendo fitted 8 KB of RAM on the motherboard, this is for general purpose use (which they call Work RAM or ‘WRAM’) [8].
-Notice that this is four times larger than what the NES included.
+Nintendo fitted 8 KB of RAM onto the motherboard, this is for general purpose use (hence the name Work RAM or ‘WRAM’) [8].
+I’m obliged to point out that this is four times the amount included in the NES.

 There’s an additional 127 B of RAM housed in the SoC.
-It is called High RAM or ‘HRAM’, and provides a small space for data that can be accessed faster via the SM83’s unique LDH instruction.
-This is very similar to the 6502’s ‘Zero Page’ mode [9], which also optimised performance based on the memory location.
-Now, High RAM is not technically faster to access than general RAM, but it’s an area prioritised for the CPU.
-You’ll see what this means when you reach the ‘Graphics’ section, where I discuss the DMA component.
+This is called High RAM (HRAM) and provides a small space for data that can be retrieved faster (via the aforementioned LDH instruction).
+The idea is very similar to the MOS 6502’s ‘Zero Page’ mode [9], which also optimised performance based on memory location.
+Apart from this, the High RAM bus is not technically faster than the Work RAM’s, but it is prioritised for the CPU.
+You’ll see the significance of this in the ‘Graphics’ section, where I discuss Direct Memory Access (DMA).

 Graphics

-All graphics calculations are done by the CPU, and then the Picture Processing Unit or ‘PPU’ renders them.
-This is another component found inside DMG-CPU and could be described as an improved version of the predecessor’s graphics chip (of the same name).
+In the world of Game Boy graphics, all calculations are done by the CPU, and then the separate Picture Processing Unit (PPU) renders them.
+This is another component found inside the DMG-CPU SoC, and could be described as an improved version of the predecessor’s graphics chip (which, coincidentally, shares the same name).

-The picture is displayed on an integrated LCD screen, it has a resolution of 160×144 pixels and, in the case of the monochrome Game Boy, shows 4 shades of grey (white, light grey, dark grey and black).
-Since the original Game Boy has a green LCD, the picture will look greenish.
+The picture is displayed on an integrated Liquid-Crystal Display (LCD) with a resolution of 160×144 pixels.
+In the case of the monochrome Game Boy, the LCD can only reflect 4 shades of grey (white, light grey, dark grey and black).
+However, due to the use of a green-tinted LCD, the picture will look slightly greenish.

 Organising the content